 What PA’s No Fault Insurance Law Means for Accident Victims

-Pennsylvania insurance law is a little different than it is in many other states and it is important to understand if you have been in a Pennsylvania car accident.
+Pennsylvania insurance law is a little different than it is in many other states and it is important to understand that difference if you have been in a Pennsylvania car accident.

 Pennsylvania’s no fault insurance policy provides that a victim’s own insurance company must pay his or her medical bills regardless of who was at fault for the accident.
 In other words, even if someone else caused your injuries, your own insurance company is responsible for paying your medical expenses pursuant to the terms of your insurance policy.